henryjameslau/henryjameslau.github.io/_drafts/2019-04-10-looking-for-a-data-visualisation-job.md

 **Q) What skills are you looking for?**

 A) We don't need you to be great at everything.
-We work in a collaborative way with other members in our team to bring out the best in each project.
+We work in a collaborative way with other members in our team to bring out the best in each other and for each project.
 We are looking for people who are enthusiastic and have any combination of the following skills
  - understands what makes a good graph, chart, map or interactive
+ - can explore stories in data or generate idea for stories with data
+ - familiar with some web technologies and how to make interactives
+ - can think about design considerations such as accessibility or working on a mobile
+ - can organise themselves to work on projects
- - understand statistical concepts like means, medians, percentiles
+ - understands statistical concepts like means, medians, percentiles
  - can write about stories in data

- - can explore for stories in data
- - can think about design considerations such as accessibility or responsive design
- - can organise themselves to work on projects
- - familiar with some web technologies and how to make interactives.
+Got more questions?
+[Ping me an email](mailto:henry.lau@ons.gov.uk) or find me on social media @henryjameslau.